molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 > **Note:** The code seen in this post is based on KubeOps 7.6.0.
 There is work in progress on version 8.0, but that is a preview build of the library and was not available when I started this research.
 "Your mileage may vary."

 The [Kubernetes Operator Pattern][kubernetes-operator-pattern] is a Kubernetes development pattern aimed at simplifying complex Kubernetes workload deployments.
-The idea of a Kubernetes Operator is similar to what you would think of when you think about a human who is operating a system - they know how the system is deployed, have a deep working knowledge of how it works, and they know how to react if a problem were to arise.
+The idea of a Kubernetes Operator is similar to a human operator for a complex system - they know how the system is deployed, have a deep understanding of how it works, and know how to react if a problem were to arise.
 Kubernetes Operators work in a similar manner - they deploy and manage Kubernetes workloads, and they can also handle some error conditions for a given workload.

 Some use cases for a Kubernetes Operator might include: